1945–46 Baltimore Bullets season

 The 1945–46 Baltimore Bullets season was the second season played by the original Baltimore Bullets (who are not related to the NBA team that's currently known as the Washington Wizards) when they were in the original American Basketball League, which was in its nineteenth season of existence when combining the six seasons of its original run with the thirteen seasons in its more recent run at this point in time after their hiatus in relation to the Great Depression.
+Despite having a poor start to their second season of play (months after World War II came to a close), the Bullets would make some key trades during the season to help improve their record for a tied 21–13 first place finish with the defending ABL champion Philadelphia Sphas.
+Following a tiebreaker first place match that the Bullets would win over the Sphas, Baltimore would sweep the New York Gothams in the semifinal round before defeating the Sphas once again (this time in the championship round) to win their first (and to the ABL's own history, only) championship while playing in the ABL.

+Season overview

-After having a surprising first season where they almost won the ABL championship over the Philadelphia Sphas, they sought to improve their roster while having Red Rosan remain as their full-time head coach this time around in order to improve their chances at winning it all in their second season of existence.
-However, after they had started the season out rather poorly with a 2–4 start to the season, a trade with the Trenton Tigers where they acquired Ace Abbott (born Ace Goldsmith) from the Tigers would help change things around for them.
-His intensity and aggressiveness on the court would help the team out a bit more with them getting to a 7–8 record before the Bullets ended up making another critical trade with the Tigers, this time involving future NBA talent Art Spector being traded for another future NBA talent (one that would remain with the Bullets once they made their jump to that league, technically speaking) in Mike Bloom.
-That trade would help create the spark that was deemed necessary to help get them that late season push to tie their record with the Philadelphia Sphas with a 22–13 record by finishing the season with a 15–5 record under Abbott, Bloom, and Stanley Stutz's combined leadership.
-When the Bullets ended up beating the Sphas 63–61 to be crowned what can be deemed the divisional winners of the ABL, they soon faced off against the New York Gothams in the semifinal round and swept them 2–0 in what later turned out to be their last season under that New York name (they would later become the Brooklyn Gothams for the rest of their existence) before having a rematch with the Sphas in the championship round, with it being a best of five series this time around like the prior series was first intended to be.
-This time around, however, Philadelphia would win the first game of the championship series before Baltimore ended up taking the rest of the games from the series away from them in order to be crowned champions for the first time in their history with a 3–1 series victory over the Sphas, avenging their series loss from their very first season of existence.
+After almost winning the ABL championship over the Philadelphia Sphas, they sought to improve their roster while having Red Rosan remain as their full-time head coach this time around to improve their chances at winning it all in their second season of existence.
+However, after they had started the season out with a poor 2–4 start to the season, a trade with the Trenton Tigers where they acquired Ace Abbott (born Ace Goldsmith) from the Tigers helped improve their chances.
+The Bullets ended up making another critical trade with the Tigers, this time involving future NBA talent Art Spector being traded for another future NBA talent (one that would remain with the Bullets once they made their jump to that league, technically speaking) in Mike Bloom.
+That trade would help get them a late season push to tie their record with the Philadelphia Sphas with a 21–13 record by finishing the season with a 15–5 record under Abbott, Bloom, and Stanley Stutz's combined leadership.
+When the Bullets ended up beating the Sphas 63–61 to be crowned the divisional winners of the ABL, they soon faced off against the New York Gothams in the semifinal round and winning, 2–0, in what later turned out to be their last season under that New York name (they would later become the Brooklyn Gothams for the rest of their existence) before having a rematch with the Sphas in the championship round.
+This time around, however, Philadelphia would win the first game of the championship series before Baltimore ended up winning the rest of the games from the series in order to be crowned champions for the first time in their team history with a 3–1 series victory over the Sphas.